Who Is at Fault in a T-Bone Accident in Texas?

 If a driver does something careless or reckless to cause a T-bone accident, then that driver is “at fault.”
 The driver can be held liable for the crash.

 Following a T-bone collision, some people wrongly believe that the driver of the vehicle that collided with the side of the other vehicle is automatically at fault.
-The attorneys of Michael P. Fleming & Associates, P.C., know that this is not always the case.
+The attorneys of Fleming Law, P.C., know that this is not always the case.
 It is possible that the other car violated your right-of-way and the other driver was at fault.

 Determining who is at fault in a broadside collision requires a thorough investigation of the accident.
 Eyewitness accounts, pictures of the scene, and the official police report can help your legal team recreate the accident and identify the party or parties responsible for the crash.

 Fault will ultimately be assigned to the driver responsible.
 Sometimes, both drivers in a T-bone accident are considered to be partly at fault.
 Texas follows a modified comparative fault rule.
 That means if an individual is injured in an accident, they cannot recover damages from the other party if they are deemed to be 51 percent or more at fault.
 If the percentage of fault is less than that, compensation is reduced by the percentage of fault.

 T-bone accidents occur when one vehicle is hit on the side by another car.
 This type of accident results in the vehicles forming a “T” formation.
 These crashes are sometimes called a side-impact or broadside collision.
 They typically occur at intersections.

 Depending on the location and speed of impact, T-bone accidents can result in severe injuries or may prove to be fatal.

 Common Causes of T-Bone Accidents

 There are many potential causes of T-bone accidents.
 Some of the most commonly reported causes include: